What are Receivables and Accounts Receivable?

 Strictly speaking, the receivables concept is possible only under an accrual accounting system.
 Receivables appear in accrual systems because accrual accounting applies two fundamental principles:

 - Firstly, recording revenues when the provider earns them (by delivering goods and services).

 - Secondly, recording expenses when the firm owes them.

 Public companies, everywhere, must report to shareholders, regulators, and tax authorities, in conformance with the country's Generally Accepted Accounting Principles (GAAP).
 For businesses, this almost always calls for accrual accounting.
 For firms that sell goods or services, the most prominent receivable category on the Balance sheet is, not surprisingly, Accounts receivable.
 However, the other kinds of receivables are also possible for an accrual-based company.

 Very few firms in business use the alternative to accrual accounting, cash-basis accounting.
 Firms that do use cash-basis accounting record revenues only when they receive a cash payment.
 And, they record expenses only they pay them.
 Under the strict form of cash basis accounting, therefore, "Accounts receivable" and other kinds of receivables do not exist.
 That is, they do not exist in a cash-basis system as formal accounting concepts.

 This cash-basis limitation does not mean, however, that cash-basis firms must refuse to "sell on credit."
 Nor does it imply that cash-basis firms lose track of monies that buyers owe them.

-- Privately held companies, government organizations, and non-profit entities that do not have to report in compliance with business-GAAP requirements can communicate and manage using so-called "hybrid accounting," "modified cash basis accounting," or "modified accrual accounting."
-These three terms are mostly interchangeable.
+- Privately held companies, government organizations, and non-profit entities that do not need to comply with business-GAAP requirements can communicate and manage using a form of accounting that is a mix of cash-basis and accrual methods, hybrid accounting, or modified cash basis accounting or modified accrual accounting.
+These three terms are essentially interchangeable.